lvclark/polyRAD/pull_request_template.md

 - [ ] The date in `DESCRIPTION` has been updated.
 - [ ] `README.md` has been updated if necessary, particularly if any new input or output formats are supported.
+- [ ] If any Rcpp functions have been added or their arguments modified, `Rcpp::compileAttributes` has been run on the package.
 - [ ] After running `R CMD build polyRAD` with the current version of R, the package passes `R CMD check polyRAD_x.x.x.tar.gz` (both of these commands are run from the terminal, one directory up from the polyRAD directory).
 If there are any errors,